This guide provides details on setting up a COMPUSHIFT Sport or COMPUSHIFT Pro to an Link G4+ ECU.

 Note that TPS may be referred to as TP in the PCLink software, depending on the version you are using.

 Once you have completed the stream setup, then you must add the stream to a CAN channel.
 Choose the CAN module the COMPUSHIFT is connected to (usually CAN 1 as shown below), and set the CAN Mode to “User Defined” and the bit rate to “1 Mbit/s”.
 In the “Data” section of the window, choose an unused data channel, and set the channel mode to “Transmit User Stream”, using the stream number you used in the previous section (our example used 3).
 Set CAN ID to “15729664” and the CAN ID format to “Extended”.
 The transmit rate must be set to 50 Hz.
-The screen show below shows the example settings:
+The screen capture below shows the example settings:

 From the COMPUSHIFT Setup app, be sure that the Vehicle Setup / Engine Type is set to J1939 Gasoline Engine: